Patan Museum

-The Patan Museum(Nepali: पाटन संग्रहालय) is a museum located in Patan, Lalitpur, Nepal.
+The Patan Museum (Nepali: पाटन संग्रहालय) is a museum located in Patan, Lalitpur, Nepal.
 The museum falls under the UNESCO's World Heritage Sites.
 The Patan Museum was inaugurated in 1997 by Late King Birendra Bir Bikram Shah.
 The Patan Museum displays the traditional sacred arts of Nepal in an illustrious architectural setting.
 Its home is an old residential court of Patan Durbar, one of the royal palaces of former Malla Kings of the Kathmandu Valley.
+The museum quadrangle is also known as Keshav Narayan Chowk.
+The Museum was restored by the Austrian architect the late Götz Hagmüller and the collection of the Museum itself was curated by the Late Mary Shepherd Slusser.

+History

-The royal palace was built in 1734, on the site of a Buddhist monastery.
-The museum quadrangle is known as Keshav Narayan Chowk.
+The royal palace was built on the site of a Buddhist monastery.
+It has been renovated many times.
+Its current appearance dates from 1734.

+In the 1934 earthquake the east wing was destroyed and later rebuilt.

+For some time the building housed a public school.

+Patan Durbar Square was again heavily damaged by the earthquake in April 2015.
+In 2017 the restored palace courtyard Sundari Chowk was added to the museum, creating room for the new Seamann Gallery and the Frozen Wall.
+Unlike the tiled floors in the rest of the museum, the floor here is covered with mud, the traditional Nepalese floor covering.
+The open space of Sundari Chowk houses Tusha Hiti, the royal bath commissioned by King Siddhi Narasimha Malla (1619–1661).

 Present

-Patan Durbar Square was heavily damaged by the earthquake in April 2015.

 Former International Artists in Residence include Nancy Condon, Jessica Melville-Brown, and Joy Lynn Davis.

-The current chairman of the Board of Directors is Kedar Bahadur Adhikari, from the Ministry of Culture, Tourism and Civil Aviation, Singh Durbar, Kathmandu.
+The current chairman of the board of directors is Kedar Bahadur Adhikari, from the Ministry of Culture, Tourism and Civil Aviation, Singh Durbar, Kathmandu.

 The entrance fees are 1000 Nepalese rupees for foreign visitors, 250 for SAARC visitors, 30 for Nepali visitors, and 15 for Nepalese students (with identification).